 To change your spending limits, login to your account and select 'Spending limits' from the left-hand menu.

-You can choose to lock yourself out of any or all Interactive Instant Win Games for a minimum period of 2 days and then for as long as you like.
+You can choose to lock yourself out of any or all Interactive Instant Win Games for a minimum period of two days or for longer if you wish.
+In order to do this, simply: